 What are the risk factors?

-Smoking increases the risk for bladder cancer by 2 to 4 fold.
+- Smoking increases the risk of bladder cancer by 2 to 4 fold.
 By stopping smoking, the risk slowly reduces to baseline in 20 to 30 years.

-Chemical exposure to dye increases the risk of bladder cancer.
-Some occupations with an increased risk are textile workers, petroleum workers, painters, hairdressers, tire / rubber workers.
+- Chemical exposure to dye increases the risk of bladder cancer.
+Some occupations with an increased risk are textile workers, petroleum workers, painters, hairdressers, and tire / rubber workers.